oasysai/oasysdb/.github/ISSUE_TEMPLATE/bug_report.md

 ### Short description

 What is the bug about?
 Please provide a clear and concise description of what the bug is.
+If applicable, include the error message that you received.

 ### Steps to reproduce